2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

      ```
      kubectl get pods
      ```
-     The output will look something like the below example:
+     The output will look something like the below example. **Note** If status shows as `ContainerCreating`, it may take a few min for status to become running, you can run the command again after few minutes to check the status.

      ```
      NAME                          READY   STATUS    RESTARTS   AGE
      to-do-list-786468885b-bl5p5   1/1     Running   0          30m